 The work of InnerDialogue™ is augmented by the therapeutic modality created by Solihin Thom DO (UK) DAc (SL).
 The process involves kinesiology–manual muscle testing.
 It works as a feedback system that is coordinated by the muscles and nervous system.
 It also uses mudras (hand or body gestures) as a language that provides a non-verbal narrative from the patient.
 Muscle testing provokes a change when the relevant mudra is placed into the hands of the client.

 By using mudras and interpreting their message, one could be directed to specific areas in the physical, emotional, or chemical systems of the body.
 The body then communicates in a nonverbal way back to the practitioner, guiding them to the most practical, efficient, and precise level of therapeutic correction.

-This approach enables us to observe or read how the parts of the human organism have been displaced, altered, or disordered.
-This model is supported by the notion that matter is energy, and energy, when activated through time and place, acts as a force.
+Through InnerDialogue™, a combination of mudras is stacked until the patient’s body lets the naturopath know that this is their immediate narrative that needs to be elicited.
+The body is then held in its story state, allowing the force of the narrative to facilitate change of the distorted rhythms it was holding.
+This approach enables the naturopathic practitioner to observe how the parts of the human organism have been displaced, altered, or disordered.
+The InnerDialogue™ model is supported by the notion that matter is energy, and energy, when activated through time and place, acts as a force.